 Upon request, an Employee can schedule an appointment to review his/her personnel files.

-An Employee may authorize his/her Association representative to obtain a copy of his/her personnel files.
+An Employee may authorize his/her Union representative to obtain a copy of his/her personnel files.
 An Employee may also review and copy, upon request, any files to which s/he has a legal right to access.
 Employees who challenge material included in their personnel files are permitted to insert material relating to the challenge.

-18.2 Association Representation: An Employee, at his/her request has the right to Association representation at any meeting which s/he reasonably believes may leave to disciplinary action against the Employee.
-If the employee requests TEA representation in such a matter, the Employee will be provided reasonable time to arrange for TEA representation.
+19.2 Union Representation: An Employee, at his/her request has the right to Union representation at any meeting which s/he reasonably believes may lead to disciplinary action against the Employee.
+If the employee requests Union representation in such a matter, the Employee will be provided reasonable time to arrange for Union representation.
 The parties acknowledge that in certain instances a reasonable time may be as little as that same day.

-18.3 Release Time and Facilities Access:
+19.3 Release Time and Facilities Access:

-- 18.3.1 Workplace Access: An employee authorized by TEA to serve as its representative may visit the work location of other employees at reasonable times for purpose of administering the terms of this Agreement.
-TEA shall regularly submit a list of its designated representatives to the Manager of Design and Construction.
-If the TEA representative is making a worksite visit during his or her regular work hours, s/he will obtain agreement from his/her supervisor.
-Before visiting the work location, the TEA representative must contact the supervisor or manager of that location to ensure that the worksite visit will not unduly interfere with normal operations at the worksite. - 18.3.2 Release Time: When it is necessary during a TEA representative's work hours for that TEA representative to participate in County meetings (i.e. investigatory interviews, Labormanagement meetings, negotiations, or grievance hearings) the TEA representative shall be on paid time.
-In no instance shall the release of the TEA representative for this purpose interfere with County operations.
-Release time shall be permitted for contract negotiations for a total of three (3) employees unless the parties agree to permit more.
-Other representation activities (i.e. preparation for collective bargaining, preparation for grievance hearings or arbitrations, advice on completing forms or reports requested by the County, etc.) by TEA representatives must be conducted outside of regular work hours. - 18.3.3 Bulletin Boards: The County will permit the Association to post or distribute, in the Employees work locations announcement of meetings, elections of officers, and other Association materials, provide there is sufficient space beyond what is required by the County for normal operations.
-Only recognized officers, stewards and authorized representatives of the TEA will be entitled to post TEA materials.
+19.3.1 Workplace Access: Any person authorized by the Union to serve as its representative may visit the work location of other employees at reasonable times for purpose of administering the terms of this Agreement.
+The Union shall regularly submit a list of its designated representatives to the Manager of Design and Construction.
+Before visiting the work location, the Union representative must contact the supervisor or manager of that location to ensure that the worksite visit will not unduly interfere with normal operations at the worksite.

-18.3.4 Email, photocopies, and faxes: The County recognizes that certain minimal use by the Association of County equipment and facilities is consistent with County business needs.
-Employees who are designated by TEA as representatives may make limited use of County telephones, fax machines, copies and similar equipment for the use of contract administration.
-Use of phones or fax machines shall not be for long distance calls.
-In addition, such employee representatives may use the County electronic mail system for communications relating to contract administration.
-Any use of county equipment or facilities must be use which is brief in duration and accumulation, and which does not interfere with or impair the conduct of official County business.
-The contours of this right are meant to parallel the County policy as regards the use of county telephones for personal calls.
-The Association understands that any communication sent on County equipment may be monitored by the County to the extent permitted by law.
-Any communication must adhere to any and all County policies relating to proper communication in the workplace.
+19.3.2 Release Time: When it is necessary during a Union representative's work hours for that Union representative to participate in County meetings (i.e., investigatory interviews, Labormanagement meetings, negotiations, or grievance hearings) the Union representative shall be on paid time.
+In no instance shall the release of the Union representative for this purpose interfere with County operations.
+Release time shall be permitted for contract negotiations for a total of up to two (2) people from the transit Supervisors' bargaining unit to bargain the contract for the Supervisors' bargaining unit.

+19.3.3 Bulletin Boards: The County will permit the union to post or distribute, in the Employees work locations announcement of meetings, elections of officers and other Union materials, provided there is sufficient space beyond what is required by the County for normal operations.
+Only recognized officers, stewards and authorized representatives of the Union will be entitled to post Union materials.

-ARTICLE 19: CONTRACTING OUT
+ARTICLE 20: CONTRACTING OUT

-- 19.1 The County agrees not to contract out the work typically performed by TEA members to outside employers if such contracting out would result in a reduction in force of Association employees in regular full-time positions. - 19.2 The County agrees not to utilize the services of a consulting firm for the purpose of providing consultants to perform work traditionally and historically conducted by TEA bargaining unit members, unless the consultants' work is limited to specific project-specific or work order contracts, or used to augment the workforce on a short-term, temporary basis.
-This provision does not preclude the County from hiring contract workers or consultants to augment work performed by the bargaining unit in a manner that is consistent with the past practice of Design & Construction. - 19.3 The County agrees that it will not utilize individuals employed by consulting firms in situations where the individuals are placed under the principal supervision of a County employee who has authority to direct and assign their work. - 19.4 The County agrees that work performed by consultants will be limited to providing the specific work product or service set forth within the terms of the consultant contracts.
+20.1 The County agrees not to contract out the work typically performed by bargaining unit members to outside employers if such contracting out would result in a reduction in force of Union employees in regular full-time positions.

+20.2 The County agrees not to utilize the services of a consulting firm for the purpose of providing consultants to perform work traditionally and historically conducted by Union bargaining unit members, unless the consultants' work is limited to specific project-specific or work order contracts, or used to augment the workforce on a short-term, temporary basis.
+This provision does not preclude the County from hiring contract workers or consultants to augment work performed by the bargaining unit in a manner that is consistent with the past practice of Design & Construction.

+20.3 The County agrees that it will not utilize individuals employed by consulting firms in situations where the individuals are placed under the principal supervision of a County employee who has authority to direct and assign their work.

+20.4 The County agrees that work performed by consultants will be limited to providing the specific work product or service set forth within the terms of the consultant contracts.